ofadipe/WDI_Assignment1/documentation.md

 When the user clicks on the arrow button on the card it takes you to another page which provides further information such as their website, about the poi, map and weather.

 ### Header
+In this section I discussed features I added in the header such as the weather, url and header image.
 #### Header Image
 For the header image, I used the images provided in the Autoura API, but to allow the text to be visible I added a gradient by using an Vuetify component called gradient which you can find the documentation for on this page [here](https://vuetifyjs.com/en/components/images#api).